-They used resources at CNMS, the ANL Center for Nanoscale Materials and the Argonne Leadership Computing Facility, a DOE Office of Science user facility at ANL, through the same Innovative and Novel Computational Impact on Theory and Experiment program allocation that supported the VO2 research at the OLCF.
+They used resources at CNMS, the Argonne Center for Nanoscale Materials and the Argonne Leadership Computing Facility, a DOE Office of Science user facility at Argonne, through the same Innovative and Novel Computational Impact on Theory and Experiment program allocation that supported the VO2 research at the OLCF.

 “Because we successfully completed an in-depth study of vacancy defects in the strongly correlated compound VO2, we followed those simulations with an in-depth study of substitutional defects in the strongly correlated compound NiO,” Ganesh said.
 “A crucial difference is that all the NiO experiments were performed by our team, which was a major undertaking.
 National laboratories such as ORNL are the perfect places for tying discoveries in fundamental science and synthesis of materials to the physics of devices to create novel computing architectures.”